 - provide professional/specialist expertise, policy advice, program or service delivery, and regulatory administration at a high level

 - promote cooperation within and between other agencies including to deliver outcomes across Agency and portfolio boundaries

 - promote, by personal example and other appropriate means, the APS Values, the APS Employment Principles and compliance with the Code of Conduct.

 The SES also has a role in supporting Secretaries as stewards of the broader APS.
 Stewardship looks to build for the future, continually developing the right capability so that the APS can always deliver the best outcomes for the Australian community.

-Individual SES employees can contact a nominated SES Adviser to discuss issues relating to their own employment.
+Individual SES employees can contact a nominated SES Adviser in the Australian Public Service Commission to discuss issues relating to their own employment.
 This can be on any topic and can include, for example, potential redundancies, retraining and development opportunities, and redeployment and retirement options.

 All issues dealt with by the Adviser are treated on a confidential basis (as far as the law allows) and are not raised with another party unless the SES employee involved wishes to take the matter further.

 The SES Adviser has no authority to review or overturn decisions.